bangbangcon/bangbangcon.github.io/speakers.md

 We’ll also briefly touch on the historical and cultural aspects of this kind of geometry!

 **Yomna** likes collecting musical instruments, discrete mathematics, cooking, and cold, dark rooms.
 She is a Technology Fellow at the EFF, and can be contacted via <a href="https://twitter.com/yomnapple">Twitter</a>.

+---

+...and more!
+The rest of our speaker list will be announced soon!